behave/behave/docs/new_and_noteworthy_v1.2.5.rst

 or define the environment variable ``BEHAVE_STAGE=testlab``.

+.. _userdata:
 .. index::
     single: userdata
     pair: userdata; user-specific configuration data

-User-specific Configuration Data (userdata)
+Userdata
 -------------------------------------------------------------------------------

 :Since:  behave 1.2.5a1
+:Intention: User-specific Configuration Data

-The userdata feature allows a user to provide its own configuration data:
+The userdata functionality allows a user to provide its own configuration data:

   * as command-line option ``-D name=value`` or ``--define name=value``
   * with the behave configuration file in section ``behave.userdata``